ansin218/hugo-blog/content/travelogue/thailand/learning-thai-cooking.md

 I asked her again, “Sorry, what?” and this time she stressed slowly, “Kaaai-Yat-Saaai”

 I kept repeating it a few times to get it right; to say it just like the locals do.
 She corrected me each time and finally she said, “Yes!
 Yes!
 Correct!”

 A very close friend of mine in Munich loves Thai food.
 Hence, I seeked permission from the lady to make videos for my friend.
 She gladly obliged.
 I was curious to know what exactly Kai Yat Sai was and started watching her make it while simultaneously recording it for my friend.
 The end product turned out to be a Thai style omelette stuffed with vegetables and herbs.
 The lady then turned to me, handed me the wok, and ordered, “You cook next!”

 I was excited but also nervous; excited to learn something new but nervous to not mess it up because the food had to be served to other students at the kickboxing camp.
 I paid great attention to her instructions and successfully made my first Kai Yat Sai.
-It was a beautiful feeling.

 <img src = "https://images2.imgbox.com/de/4d/CyxhW8pY_o.jpg" alt = "Kai Yat Sai" width = "90%" />